CliMA/ClimaLand.jl/docs/src/Contributing.md

 ## Some useful tips
-- When you start working on a new feature branch, make sure you start from master by running: `git checkout master`.
+- When you start working on a new feature branch, make sure you start from main by running: `git checkout main`.
 - Make sure you add tests
   for your code in `test/` and appropriate documentation in the code and/or in `docs/`.
 All exported functions and structs must be documented.
-- When your PR is ready for review, clean up your commit history by squashing and make sure your code is current with `ClimateMachine` master by rebasing.
+- When your PR is ready for review, clean up your commit history by squashing and make sure your code is current with `ClimateMachine` main by rebasing.

 ## Continuous integration